cacttus/BR2/project/devlog.md

 - [x] Move object creation of PhysicsManager to Scene.
 - [ ] Componentize these:
     - [ ] Remove "Model" class, and put it in a logical place, such as on the Armature, or as a "component"
 	- [ ] *Dynamic skinning* where, mesh skin is a *component* and their *skin* is a separate component on WorldObject that points to the given mesh.
-		* We should copy Blender's data format.
+We should copy Blender's data format.
 Armature is a child of the object.
+- [x] ~~Unlink the Window viewport with the Camera Viewport.~~
+	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
+Each renderpipe uses more than 8 1080p surfaces.
+Obviously, we'd end up with memory or performance issues.
+The solution, is to share camera viewport.
+Maybe, in the future, when GPUs can handle such intensity.
 #### Wishlist (TODO future tasks)
 - [ ] Instead of hard code vertex interleaved formats, allow us to supply multiple buffers for the vertex components (n,v,t..)
 - [ ] Move all STL header files DOWN into the respective CPP files that need them.
 This will speed-up compilation time a lot.